Frequently Asked Questions - National Project Management System

-The National Project Management System (NPMS) is PWGSC's project management framework.
-NPMS provides project management guidance, best practices, tools and templates as well as project management and technical supporting documentation to support effective project management across PWGSC.
+The National Project Management System (NPMS) is PSPC's project management framework.
+NPMS provides project management guidance, best practices, tools and templates as well as project management and technical supporting documentation to support effective project management across PSPC.

 What are the benefits of the NPMS?

 The NPMS has been developed to provide national consistency in the identification and delivery of projects and to provide practical tools and templates to organize project information.
 The NPMS is meant to enhance communications on projects and to facilitate reviews and approvals.
 The NPMS is a management methodology to be applied in a manner that will generate a more efficient environment for projects.